 AnMed Health is a 461-bed facility whose mission is to "passionately blend the art of caring with the science of medicine to optimize the health of our patients, staff and community."
 AnMed has been recognized for delivering higher quality care and has been name a top performer in the CMS/Premier Hospital Quality Incentive Demonstration.
 AnMed Health's Electrophysiology Lab provides the community of Anderson with some of the latest advances in technology, treating more than 150 patients annually in their EP lab.

 Greenville, South Carolina

-The Greenville Hospital System is the largest non-profit hospital system in the state with 1,110 beds and five campuses.
+Prisma Health is the largest non-profit hospital system in the state with 1,110 beds and five campuses.
 It is a recognized teaching and research hospital, committed to medical excellence.
-ATI students observe cases at the Greenville Memorial Hospital Campus, a 710-bed facility.
-Greenville Memorial Hospital was ranked among the nation's top 50 hospitals by U.S.News, 2010-2011.
+ATI students observe cases at the Prisma Health Campus, a 710-bed facility.
+Prisma Health was ranked among the nation's top 50 hospitals by U.S.News, 2010-2011.
 They received this recognition for the second consecutive year in Heart and Heart Surgery, Gastroenterology, and Diabetes and Endocrinology.

 Mission Health System

 Located in the heart of the beautiful Blue Ridge Mountains, this facility serves Asheville and its surrounding communities.
 Mission Health System takes pride in providing excellent patient care and has received recognition and many awards for doing just that.
 In 2010, the Heart Services at Mission Hospital was awarded the Gold Performance Achievement Award.